 As a founder, CEO or CMO, what would it mean for your company to get a good write-up in a national magazine or newspaper?
 As an emerging tech PR and Comms snob and writer for some badass publications, I know a thing or two about what works and what doesn’t.
 I’ve seen really clever pitch methods and awful ones.
 I’ve seen success and failure.
-Here are the best startup press ideas for 2021.
+Here are the best startup press ideas.

 Five press tactics for startups

 Here are the five best startup press ideas.
 If you put in the work, you will get some big gains.
 You will notice my press tactics for startups all have a theme.
 They focus on better understanding the humanity of the writer you are pitching as well as their editor, and their audience.
 If you can know them better than they know themself, you’ll win.
 (If you’re too busy and want to hire this stuff out, check out my piece on how much does PR cost?)

 Are you going to take direct action on a mass mailing?
 No, and neither is a journalist.
 When you mass-mail journalists from a list you bought (or worse, put the words “FOR IMMEDIATE RELEASE” in the title), don’t count on a reply.
 When journalists and bloggers see a mass mailing or press release, they immediately know thousands of people received it, devaluing your pitch.
 Because it’s unlikely they have a unique angle, they’ll probably pass even if the story has potential.

 Instead, write down your top 10 magazines or newspapers.
 Find writers who are in your wheelhouse, and offer them up a fresh, accessible, relevant, and timely story using the FART Method and my perfect pitch email strategy.
 Keep contact concise and free of junk language like “successful” or “innovative.”